rishabhbhardwaj/ChestXRay-Classification/README.md

 ```

 ## Results

+Below is the model comparison for the 5 classes ('Atelectasis', 'Cardiomegaly', 'Consolidation', 'Edema', 'Pleural Effusion')

 | Class\Models     	| DenseNet121 	| NASNet-Large 	|
 |------------------	|-------------	|--------------	|
 | Atelectasis      	| 0.808819    	| 0.805774     	|